Mahāsaṅghika Vinaya

 First Origin Story

-The Buddha was staying at Vesāli.
+The Buddha was staying in Vesāli.
 At that time, Bhaddā Kāpilānī bhikkhunī rode in a nice, high vehicle to go to her relatives’ house.
 Lay people were upset: “Why do these renunciates go forth?
 They ride in nice, high vehicles like lay people, and have many such wishes.”

 When the bhikkhunīs heard this, they told Mahāpajāpatī, and she fully informed the World-honored One of this matter.
 The Buddha said: “Summon that bhikkhunī.”
 When she came, he asked her: “Did you really do this?”
 She answered: “I really did this.”
 The Buddha said: “This is an unwholesome thing.